hobbist2102/RSVP_APP_CURSOR_COpilot/docs/OAUTH_IMPLEMENTATION.md

 ## Recent Improvements

-As of April 15, 2025, the following improvements have been made:
+As of May 19, 2025, the following improvements have been made:

 1. Enhanced the OAuth configuration UI with clear instructions
 2. Added step-by-step guidance for both Gmail and Outlook